dhiogoboza/dbash/README.md

-# Custom bash for Ubuntu
+# DBash - Bash customization

 Files with customized colors and format to bash.